bigskysoftware/htmx/www-zola/content/docs.md

 > "When a user clicks on this button, issue an HTTP POST request to '/clicked' and use the content from the response
 >  to replace the element with the id `parent-div` in the DOM"

-Htmx extends and generalizes the core idea of HTML as a hypertext, opening up many more possibilities directly within the language:
+htmx extends and generalizes the core idea of HTML as a hypertext, opening up many more possibilities directly within the language:

 * Now any element, not just anchors and forms, can issue an HTTP request